DaringCuteSeal/AskMe/README.md

 # AskMe
-A suite of Bash scripts for ask-and-answer
+AskMe is a suite of Bash scripts for ask-and-answer.
+Each script is portable and does not need a shared shell library.

+Documentation for each script can be found on `*script_dir*/doc.md`.